Publisher Offers a Low Cost Alternative for Designing Business Cards, Brochures, Flyers and Other Publications

 Microsoft Publisher is an inexpensive program that can help business or education users create professional-looking business cards as well as publications like flyers, brochures, newsletters and posters.
 It is included with Microsoft Office Professional Pro Plus as well as various other installations of Microsoft Office and is often included in site licences for large organizations, school boards and higher education institutions.

-What are the primary benefits of using Microsoft Publisher?
+So what are primary benefits of using Microsoft Publisher?

-Publisher is significantly cheaper than other desktop publishing programs and is often included as part of the Microsoft Office install.
+Publisher is significantly cheaper than other desktop publishing programs and is often included as part of the Microsoft Office suite (depending on the version you have purchsed).

 You can get up and running pretty quickly with Publisher, particularly if you already use Word and PowerPoint.
 Instead of creating a flyer, report cover, or invitation in Word or PowerPoint, consider using Publisher instead.